-In 2009, this project was initiated with the goal of providing information that would improve understanding of the migration biology and habitat use of adult Pacific lamprey in the Willamette River watershed for the purposes of conservation, restoration, and education.
-Very little is known about pre-spawning migration characteristics, including habitat use by adults in the Willamette Subbasin.
+In 2009, this project was initiated with the goal of providing information that would improve understanding of the migration biology and habitat use of adult Pacific lamprey in the Willamette River Subbasin for the purposes of conservation, restoration, and education.
+Very little is known about pre-spawning migration characteristics, including habitat use by adults in the Willamette River Subbasin.

-From May-July of 2009 and 2010, a total of 294 and 219 adult Pacific lamprey were collected and surgically implanted with radio tags and released above Willamette Falls.
+From May through July of 2009 and 2010, a total of 294 and 219 adult Pacific lamprey were collected and surgically implanted with radio tags and released above Willamette Falls.
 Tagged lamprey expressed a variety of behaviors, ranging from immediate movement into tributaries to limited movement within the main stem in both years.
 During active migration, tagged lamprey traveled approximately 8-10 km/day, typically during night and early morning hours.
 Tagged lamprey tended to migrate upstream until early July through August, when mean daily temperatures in the lower river were > 20 °C. Some fish began moving again in October and November when mean daily river temperatures dropped by 5-10 °C. Main channel, main channel off rock revetments (> 6 m away from a rock revetment shore), and rock revetments were the three most common habitats in which lamprey held in 2010, compared with 2009, when more fish held on rock revetments, main channel, and logs.
 Tracking data indicated that most fish were detected in the mainstem Willamette River, the Santiam River system, and the Molalla River.
 Results indicate that Pacific lamprey use and effectively reproduce in many of the streams in the Willamette Subbasin.

-Yakama Nation Pacific Lamprey Restoration Project Project Number 2008-470-00 Various Subbasins
+Yakama Nation Pacific Lamprey Restoration Project Project Number 2008-470-00 Various Subbasins program, regional survey and data input coordination, developing relationships with local and regional entities and refining YNPLP objectives.
+The eight objectives are:

 The Yakama Nation Pacific Lamprey Program (YNPLP) was developed with a three phase approach with Phase I occurring in 2009 - 2010.
-In Phase I work centered on: building the program, regional survey and data input coordination, developing relationships with local and regional entities and refining YNPLP objectives.
-The eight objectives are:
+Phase I work centered on building the